gitlabhq/gitlabhq/doc/ci/autodeploy/index.md

 `nginx-deployment.yaml` file.

 ## Private Project Support

 > Experimental support [introduced][mr-2] in GitLab 9.1.

 When a project has been marked as private, GitLab's [Container Registry][container-registry] requires authentication when downloading containers.
-Auto deploy will automatically provide required authentication information to Kubernetes, allowing temporary access to the registry.
+Auto deploy will automatically provide the required authentication information to Kubernetes, allowing temporary access to the registry.
 Authentication credentials will be valid while the pipeline is running, allowing for a successful initial deployment.

 After the pipeline completes, Kubernetes will no longer be able to access the container registry.
 Restarting a pod, scaling a service, or other actions which require on-going access to the registry will fail.
 On-going secure access is planned for a subsequent release.

 ## PostgreSQL Database Support

 > Experimental support [introduced][mr-8] in GitLab 9.1.

 In order to support applications that require a database, [PostgreSQL][postgresql] is provisioned by default.
 Credentials to access the database are preconfigured, but can be customized by setting the associated [variables](#postgresql-variables).
 These credentials can be used for defining a `DATABASE_URL` of the format: `postgres://user:password@postgres-host:postgres-port/postgres-database`.
 It is important to note that the database itself is temporary, and contents will be not be saved.